JUNIOR FAIR, Classes 1-19

 4. Please make sure your name, school & exhibitor number are on the Exhibitor ticket.
 Numbers are obtained at registration.
 If you are entering an Adult category you must go to the Curling Club to obtain an Adult Exhibitor Number and to pay the $5.00 Exhibitor Fee.

-5. Exhibitors must enter the grade they were at on the first day of school this year.
+5. Exhibitors must enter the grade they were at on the first day of school in August/September 2026.

 6. The exhibitor must do all the work.
 Parents are urged to encourage their children in every way, but let them do the work!